knative-scout/app-api/DESIGN.md

 resources before applying them to a Kubernetes cluster.

 To facilitate this process the script will be automatically generated on the server.
-It will contain a heredoc with the app's deployment YAML.
+It will contain a heredoc with the app's deployment JSON.
 For each of the `ConfigMap` or `Secret` keys it will place a variable.
 It will prompt the user for the value of this variable, or use the default value.